 How to Resolve a Credit Freeze

 Resolving a credit freeze is very easy.
 Credit reporting agencies provide a PIN code upon activation of the credit freeze.
 You can immediately lift the credit freeze upon entering the PIN code.
-You can also call their hotlines or send an email and provide personal details needed to remove your credit freeze.
+You can also call or email their hotlines and provide the personal details needed to remove your credit freeze.

-In these modern times where identity thieves are getting smarter, it is important to be extra cautious of your surroundings.
+In these modern times, where identity thieves are getting smarter, it is crucial to be extra cautious of your surroundings.
 With the advancement of digital technologies, more and more people are becoming victims of identity theft.
 Recovering a stolen identity is a long, stressful and expensive process.
-One day, you might just wake up and realize you’re 1 of the 15 people who became a victim of identity fraud.
+One day, you might just wake up and realize you’re 1 of the 15 who became a victim of identity fraud.
 Invest in identity theft coverage now.
 Purchasing one can save you from the costly process of recovering your identity.
 We hope you have learned a lot about identity theft home insurance.

 Advantage Insurance Solutions offers homeowner’s insurance coverage with identity theft protection.
-Call us today and our knowledgeable agents can help you choose the suitable coverage for you.
+Call us in Denver, CO, today, and our knowledgeable agents can help you choose suitable coverage.